apache/spark/docs/running-on-yarn.md

 # Building Spark for Hadoop/YARN 2.2.x

-Hadoop 2.2.x users must build Spark and publish it locally.
-The SBT build process handles Hadoop 2.2.x as a special case.
-This version of Hadoop has new YARN API changes and depends on a Protobuf version (2.5).

 See [Building Spark with Maven](building-with-maven.html) for instructions on how to build Spark using the Maven process.

 # Important Notes